 “Your sword will cut through anything.
 Your blade will strip the flesh from the one who harms you; bring him vengeance swift and unending.
 Ten fold tidings to the enemy.
 Your edge will find them no matter the distance.”

-Imagine their surprise when instead of a murderous savage Harper joined the knighthood and became a champion at the behest of the godmothers.
+Imagine their surprise when instead of a murderous savage Harper joined the knighthood and became a champion.
 People were amazed and pleased at this turn-around and Harper became a poster-child for the ability of anyone to choose their own destiny; a very popular idea back then.
 His face was plastered on posters, dolls in the likeness of him and his horse Thunder were made.
-For a small time his face was minted onto Praag’s coins for his 25th birthday.
+For a small time his face was minted onto Garen’s coins for his 25th birthday.

 When he was 28, Harper fell deeply in love and got married to an elf named Prin.
 The two had a half-elven child and Harper thought about settling down, but decided that he had one last duty to perform.
 Harper had long had a terrible enemy in Zithirid, the Fate Weaver; an illithid of such intelligence and power that the two had faced off often without a winner.
 Harper decided that it was time that this particular evil be removed, then he could settle down in peace.